smjonas/live-command.nvim/README.md

 > :warning: This plugin is still in development and breaking changes may occur without prior announcement.
 > I will also reserve the right to force-push to the main branch which may prevent you from being able to
-> pull the recent changes depending on your plugin manager.
+> pull the recent changes with your plugin manager.
 > Make sure to watch this project on GitHub to be notified when it's released!

 ## :sparkles: Goals and Features